 - Click Edit, then Customization.

 - Click into where it says “Say Something” and begin entering text.

 - Click Send .

 You can respond to someone in the chat feed by mentioning their username.

 - Select the username.

 Both you and the mentioned chat member will see their username highlighted in the live chat.
 This highlight makes it easier for them to see your response in the chat feed.

 Viewers are limited to 200 characters and a maximum of 11 submissions every 30 seconds.
 Event owners are not subject to the frequency threshold.
 Viewers cannot post special characters, URLs, or HTML tags.

 A channel can make their live chat members-only or subscribers-only.

 If the chat is subscribers-only, the channel can specify how long viewers need to be subscribed.
-To see how long you need to be subscribed and how long you’ve been subscribed, tap Info from the live chat message box.
+To see how long you must be subscribed and how long you’ve already subscribed, tap Info from the live chat message box.